-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 but fails the strong @sha512@ through -- and SHA-1 collision resistance is broken, so

 that is exploitable.
-So the gate ranks the admitted digests by algorithm authority
+So the gate verifies the bytes against the __one__ digest the

-A weaker digest can neither override nor rescue a failed strong one.
+that digest matches.
+A weaker digest can neither override nor rescue a failed strong

-The bytes are recomputed in the strongest digest's own algorithm through the shared
+The bytes are recomputed in that digest's own algorithm through the shared

 'Ecluse.Core.Package.computeDigest', the one definition of which algorithms Écluse can